visusnet/typereact/README.md

 ## Styling

-You can apply your own styling or use [the example](https://github.com/visusnet/typereact/blob/master/example/Typeahead.scss).
+You can apply your own styling or use [the example](https://github.com/visusnet/typereact/blob/gh-pages-source/src/Typeahead.scss) that is used by the demo page.

 ## License